 Use the Free Valuation Calculator

-The calculator is based on the same framework outlined in this article and is calibrated against real transaction data from the ExitBid marketplace.
-It's not a guarantee of what your project will sell for, but it gives you a defensible starting point for pricing and negotiation.
+The calculator is calibrated against real transaction data from the ExitBid marketplace.
+It's not a guarantee of what your project will sell for — only a live auction produces that — but it gives you a defensible starting point for pricing and negotiation.

 No signup required.
 No email gate.
 Just a tool that helps you price your project honestly.